 Building Code Compliance: Exit and Emergency Lighting Requirements

-Exit Signs
+Exit Signage

 Emergency Lighting

-• Automatic Activation: Lights must automatically turn on when normal power fails.
+- Automatic Activation: Lights must turn on automatically when normal power fails.

 Best Practices for Exit and Emergency Lighting Maintenance